 Tips for Coping With False Memory OCD

 Coping with false memory OCD is challenging because it is like an itch you can’t scratch.
 However, resist this urge to “scratch” by performing compulsive checking–this feeling will pass on its own if you let it run its course.
 With consistent practice, you will experience less distress and urgency.
-Along with this, there are several healthy coping mechanisms you can adopt to help you deal with the accompanying anxiety of sitting with the feeling.
+Along with this, there are several healthy OCD coping skills you can adopt to help you deal with the accompanying anxiety of sitting with the feeling.

 Here are some tips for how to overcome false memory OCD: